adomokos/climb_that_mountain/blog/2017/08/string_calculator_with_applicative_functors.md

     in foldr1 (foldingFn) (parsedInts input)
 ```

-The splittedString function can be further simplified:
+The `parsedInts` function can be further simplified:

 ```haskell
 calculator :: String -> Maybe Int